200sc/bebop/README.md

 The following is a list of known issues with the current version of the project, ordered by approximate priority for addressing them.

 Tokenization and parsing errors do not currently report locations (line number, character position / column of the error's source).

+Benchmarks do not currently compare to protobuf, and would benefit from a larger set of messages to compare with.

+Much of the code would be well served having a fuzzer thrown at it.

 Original bebop does not support one .bop file importing type definitions from another .bop file, and so neither does this, yet.

+- This is nontrivial, and requires a lot of design toward the importing / packaging ecosystem.

 Original bebop requires semicolons after field definitions, and so do we.
 It seems practical for the language parser to treat newlines as semicolons (as Go does).